danilodonato/danilodonato/README.md

 My name is Danilo, but you can call me Dan.
 <br>
 Graduated in Systems Analysis and Development and a resident of the São Paulo - Brazil.
-I have been working as a Data Engineer for four years.
+I have been working as a Data Engineer for five years.
 I am an enthusiast of new technologies and market trends in the tech industry.

 My career in technology began when I was younger, as I loved spending time on the computer researching and learning things, as well as spending hours playing games.
 Today focus is to become a specialist in data engineering and start getting more involved with artificial intelligence so that I can become one of the best engineers in the world.